 Instagram & Linux as Examples of Monolith Architecture

-Let’s take Instagram as an example of a typical monolith app.
+Let’s take Instagram as a typical monolith app example.
 It can be compared to a stone fort, where if one stone is wrongly placed, the stability of the whole building could be compromised.
-Another famous examples of monolith architecture is the Linux core.
+Another famous example of monolith architecture is the Linux core.

 Microservice architecture transforms everything.
 You can much more easily change details without risking the stability of the whole structure.